Sneakdoor-BETA/.github/profile/README.md

 Netrunner card texts data in Simplified Chinese.

+### netrunner-database

+Netrunner card data in JSON format, with texts in Simplified Chinese.

 ### netrunner-tutorial

 A localized version of [Chiriboga](https://github.com/bobtheuberfish/chiriboga), with Simplified Chinese version of card images and translated UI.